deblasiolab/02-680_Documents/Notes/README.md

 ### Errata

-If you find a logical mistake, feel free to fork this repo, make the change and submit a pull request.
+If you find a logical mistake, please fork this repo, make the change and submit a pull request (only submit the `.tex` files in pull requests).

 Following [Don Knuth's](https://en.wikipedia.org/wiki/Knuth_reward_check) lead, bountys will be awarded for corrections submitted and approved.
-Please only submit the `.tex` files for pull requests.
 Unlike Dr. Knuth, the specific bounty amount is left purposefully ambiguous.
+If it is unclear from your username who you are (i.e. a former/current student) please email Dr. DeBlasio to identify yourself and claim your reward.